 The festival culminates with a celebration of the bond between a brother and a sister.
 On this day the womenfolk of the family gather, perform a puja with prayers for the well being of their brothers, then return to a ritual of feeding their brothers with their hands and receiving gifts.

-In the modern-day, Diwali Mela (fare) are held at college, or university, campuses or as community events by members of the Indian diaspora.
+In the modern-day, Diwali Mela (fare) is held at college, or university, campuses or as community events by members of the Indian diaspora.
 At such events, a variety of music, dance and arts performances, food, crafts, and cultural celebrations are featured.

 Apart from decorations and community celebrations, one thing that you cannot miss is the savory delights of the city.
 Regarded as the Culinary Capital of Punjab, the city has its prime food-markets glittering with various essences and delicacies.
 Giving a glimpse of few such delicacies which are peculiar to the Holy City and is also part of our Special Diwali Tour 2019.